Is There a Difference Between Vanity and Subsidy Publishing?

 This is an especially tricky variation on the pay-to-publish scheme, because it allows the publisher to claim that it’s not asking you for cash.
 But it’s not an author’s job to be a salesperson for his or her own books–that’s what the publisher is supposed to do.

 – Pressure to buy your book yourself.
 The publisher may not contractually require you to purchase your own book–indeed, it may make a big deal of telling you that you don’t have to buy anything.
-Even so, it will put you under heavy buying pressure–for instance, providing an Author Guide that extols the financial benefit of buying your own book for resale, or bombarding you with special incentives designed to spur author purchases, such as extra discounts or contests for the month’s top seller.
+Even so, it will put you under heavy buying pressure–for instance, providing an Author Guide that extols the financial benefit of buying your own book for resale, or bombarding you with special buying incentives such as extra discounts or contests for the month’s top seller.

 There are a number of alternatives to vanity publishing that will cost you less, give you more control, and probably yield a superior product.